signalfx/splunk-extension-wrapper/docs/examples/README.md

 SPLUNK_REALM=<realm> SPLUNK_ACCESS_TOKEN=<token> EXTENSION_ARN=<arn> scripts/init.sh
 ```

-**_Note:_** sometimes propagation of changes in IAM across regions may take longer than expected,
+**_Note:_** Sometimes propagation of changes in IAM across regions takes longer than expected,
-and it may cause the script to fail to create a function, if you see such an error run the script
+and slow propagation of changes may cause the script to fail to create a function.
+If you see such an error, run the script
-again
+again.

 ## Test